Skip to content

 frontend

 Some buttons beg to be clicked.
-They look like a glossy candy or a physical key — puffed up, catching light, casting a soft shadow.
-The surprise is there's no 3D and no images involved: it's four box-shadows stacked on a blue rectangle.
+They look like a glossy candy or a physical key: puffed up, catching light, casting a soft shadow.
+The surprise is that there's no 3D and no images involved.
+It's four box-shadows stacked on a blue rectangle.

 Hover to float it, press to push it in.
 Here's every layer.